Tilagar Eco-Park: location

 This ecopark is only 8 km away from the north-east corner of Sylhet city.
-Tilagor Echopark is situated on the east side of the city, in a reserve forest near Sylhet Agricultural University and Sylhet Engineering College.
+Tilagar Eco-Park is situated on the east side of the city, in a reserve forest near Sylhet Agricultural University and Sylhet Engineering College.

 History

-Tilagor Ecopark was established in 2006 with the area of 112 acres of Tilagor Reserve Forest located on the eastern side of Sylhet District.
+Tilagar Eco-Park was established in 2006 with the area of 112 acres of Tilagar Reserve Forest located on the eastern side of Sylhet District.
 It is an ecopark project of Sylhet Forest Department, Ministry of Environment and Forest.

 Plant diversity

 This ecopark contains dense forest and various types of natural plants and trees.
 Among them, there are Artocarpus chaplasha, sal (Shorea robusta), garjan (Rhizophora apiculata), champa flower, jarul (Lagerstroemia speciosa), mangiri, chao, zhao, karai, olive, mango, jackfruit, coconut, betel nut, kamranga, chalata, agar, kishnachura(Delonix regia), Bombax, bajna, Ceylon ironwood or Indian rose chestnut (Mesua ferrea), bakul (Mimusops elengi), hijal (Barringtonia acutangula), fig and Miscellaneous types of cane(Calamus tenuis) are remarkable.
 Various species of shrubs, herbs and creepy plants have given the park a wonderful look.